redhat-partner-solutions/crucible/README.md

 - [ipmitool](https://github.com/ipmitool/ipmitool) #For PXE deployment

-**Important Note** The `openshift-clients` package is part of the (Red Hat OpenShift Container Platform Subscription )[https://access.redhat.com/downloads/content/290/].
+**Important Note** The `openshift-clients` package is part of the [Red Hat OpenShift Container Platform Subscription](https://access.redhat.com/downloads/content/290/).
 The repo [must be activated on the bastion host](https://docs.openshift.com/container-platform/4.9/cli_reference/openshift_cli/getting-started-cli.html#cli-installing-cli-rpm_cli-developer-commands) before the dependency installation.
 It is used for the post-installation cluster validation steps.

 ```bash